sr320/LabDocs/README.md

 Roberts Lab Documents

-This is a dynamic respository where many of our open science documents live.
+This is a dynamic respository where many of our open science documents, protocols, code snippets live (for now).

 Highlights